dario-castano/shell-tester/example.md

 Exits the shell.

 ### Usage:
+`exit status`
-exit status, where status is an integer used to exit the shell.
+- where status is an integer used to exit the shell.

 ### Notes:
 - handle arguments for the built-in exit
+- bin/sh fails because it doesn't allow parameters

 ### Expected return:
-- Void.
+- Exit status code

 ### Expected output:
-- None (The shell exits).
+- None (The shell exits)

 ### Example: